 Running a successful business is no easy feat.
 But while you might assume that you’ll need an endless stream of new customers to reach the next level, your success might actually hinge on your ability to retain and grow your existing customers.

 That’s because, according to SEMRush data, it makes far more financial sense to keep your current customers and help them grow over time.
-Their statistics show that the probability of selling a product or service to a brand new customer hovers around 5% to 20%.
+Their statistics indicate that the probability of selling a product or service to a brand-new customer hovers around 5% to 20%.
 But when selling to an existing customer, that probability skyrockets to somewhere between 60% and 70%.

 In other words, client retention matters.
-But if you haven’t cracked the code to keeping customers around, you might feel like you’re fighting an uphill battle.
+But if you haven’t cracked the code to keep customers around, you might feel like you’re fighting an uphill battle.

 If this scenario sounds familiar, you may feel like you’ve tried everything to reduce customer churn.
 But any effort you make in this area needs to be supported by solid data.
 Without that crucial information, you can’t develop an effective customer retention strategy.

 This metric can act as the starting point for your sales and marketing efforts – and it’s one you can’t afford to skip over.
 Let’s take a closer look at customer lifetime value, how to calculate it, why it matters for customer retention, and how to improve these metrics to amplify the success of your business.

 First, let’s start by defining customer lifetime value.
 Also known as lifetime customer value (or LCV), this is an estimation of how much a customer is likely to spend – or how much revenue you can expect them to generate – over the course of their relationship with you.

 Customer lifetime value is different from customer acquisition cost (CAC).
 CAC reveals how much your business will have to spend in order to bring on a new customer within a given time period.
 LCV, on the other hand, shows you what happens once they start working with you.
 LCV can show you, among other things, whether your CAC is too high for the payoff you’re currently getting.